 Moai kavakava

-This Sophora toromiro wood sculpture, whose eyes are inlaid with bone-encrusted obsidian, belongs to the moai kavakava type linked to the spirits of the dead.
-The anthropomorphic glyph at the top of the skull raises questions about the links that once existed between different ritual practices on Rapa Nui.
+This sculpture is made of Sophora toromiro.
+The eyes of the figure are inlaid with bone and obsidian.
+It belongs to the moai kavakava category, associated with the spirits of the dead.
+The anthropomorphic glyph at the top of the head raises questions about possible links between different ritual practices on Rapa Nui.

 Moai kavakava